PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/upgrade.md

 {{< figure src="/images/1.7/upgrade-migration/image30.png" >}}

-It is always recommended to let the module make its own backup, because it will allow it to immediately run a rollback is something goes wrong during the upgrade.
+It is always recommended to let the module make its own backup, because it will allow it to immediately run a rollback if something goes wrong during the upgrade.

 However, if you are confident in the backup you have made and are ready